klerk-framework/website/docs/usage/commands.md

 When interacting with Clerk, we always provide a [context](/docs/building-config/context).
 This includes information about who is the actor, i.e. on whose behalf is the command issued.
 This actor is among other things used when evaluating the authorization rules.

 We can also see that a `ProcessingOptions` object is supplied.
-Here we can specify things like if the command should really be executed or if we only want to do a dry-run (i.e. see what would happen if the command was issued for real).
 In the example, only a simple `CommandToken` is provided in order to ensure idempotence.

+## Dry run

+If a command is issued with `CommandOption(dryRun = true)`, the command is evaluated, but it will have no effect.
+This can be used to see what would happen if the command would be issued for real.
+The response will contain the updated models as normal but will not be persisted.
+Also note that none of the actions or jobs will be executed.